M.A. in Journalism

 571. COMMUNICATIONS LAW.
 (3)

 573. MASS COMM, TECHNOLOGY, AND SOCIETY.
 The theory of mass communications technology in relation to media functions, responsibilities, and influence in society.
 (3)

 574. PUBLIC OPINION AND THE MASS MEDIA.
 Effects of language, culture, and ideology.
 Communication in the formation and action of crowds, masses, and publics.
 Mass and personal persuasion and propaganda techniques.
 The diffusion of ideas.
 Community power structures.
 Public opinion measurement.
 (3)

 575. MASS MEDIA ETHICS AND SOCIAL ISSUES.
 Formulation and discussion of professional ethics for journalists.
 Analysis of social forces affecting media performance.
 (3)

 577. DEPTH REPORTING.
 Investigative and interpretative news writing; coverage of courts and legislative bodies; use of public records.
-Prerequisite: Jour 377 with minimum grade of C. (3)
+Prerequisite: Jour 377 with minimum grade of C or professional equivalent.
+(3)

-578. TELEVISION DOCUMENTARY REPORTING.
-Development of skills in conceiving, documenting, recording, and presenting information at broadcast standards as mini-documentaries in television newscasts or as 30-minute and60-minute documentary programs.
-Prerequisite: Jour 378 with minimum grade of C. (3)
+578. MULTIMEDIA DOCUMENTARY REPORTING.
+Development of skills in conceiving, documenting, recording, and presenting information at broadcast standards as mini-documentaries in newscasts or as 30-minute and 60-minute documentary programs.
+Prerequisite: Jour 378 with minimum grade of C or professional equivalent.
+(3)

 580. TOPICS IN JOURNALISM.
 Perspectives on issues such as international mass communication, media and society, journalism ethics, diversity, etc. May be repeated for credit.
 Prerequisite: Instructor Approval Required.
 (3)